-Running until the 30 June 2018 – this ownership group includes the popular seven-year-old mare Chilly Miss who is back in training for the Racegoers Club as well as a beautifully bred four-year-old filly.
+Running until the 30 June 2018 – this ownership group includes the popular eight-year-old mare Chilly Miss who is back in training for the Racegoers Club as well as a beautifully bred four-year-old filly called Sammamish.

 He also sired Champion Hurdle winner Rock On Ruby as well as top class hurdlers Peddlers Cross, At Fishers Cross and Oscar Whisky.

 He retired from stud in 2015 and so this filly will be one of the last Oscar offspring to go into training.
 His most recent progeny include this year’s Irish Grand National winner Our Duke and Grade One winning novice hurdler Finian’s Oscar so there are high hopes that she can prove just as good.